everthx/datos_masivos/finalProject/Final Proyect Document.md

 ## Multilayer Perceptron

+To perform the Multilayer Perceptron algorithm, the following libraries were used.

 ``` scala
 import org.apache.spark.ml.classification.MultilayerPerceptronClassifier
 import org.apache.spark.ml.evaluation.MulticlassClassificationEvaluator
 ```

+Let's divide the data in the same way as with the other algorithms in 70% for training and 30% for tests

 ``` scala
 val split = output.randomSplit(Array(0.7, 0.3), seed = 1234L)